nevragurses/GppLexer/README.md

 To use these lexers, follow these instructions:

-a)For clisp lexer: Run the program like this: "clisp gpp_lexer.lisp". b)For flex lexer:  Firstly: "lex gpp_lexer.l".
+1)For clisp lexer: Run the program like this: "clisp gpp_lexer.lisp".
+2)For flex lexer:  Firstly: "lex gpp_lexer.l".
 		   After: "gcc lex.yy.c".
 		   Then: "./a.out".

-2-Dollar sign($)  come to screen.
+After that,dollar sign($)  come to screen.

-3-Then if you want run file lexer you should enter "g++ filename .g++" . or if you want run terminal lexer you should enter only "g++"
+Then if you want run file lexer you should enter "g++ filename .g++". or if you want run terminal lexer you should enter only "g++"